 Happy Sunday fellow blog lovers!

-I need to admit that, when living in Stockholm, it is fairly easy to spend a bit of time in the other Scandinavian cities, as there are many flights available and the flying time is rather short – usually less or around 1 hour.
-So, my plan was to get a flight on the Friday, late afternoon so I could go straight after work, and coming back on Sunday afternoon, at a decent time.
+I need to admit that, when living in Stockholm, it is fairly easy to spend a bit of time in the other Scandinavian cities.
+There are many flights available and the flying time is rather short – usually less or around 1 hour.
+So, my plan was to get a flight on the Friday after work, and coming back on Sunday afternoon.
 As this trip wasn’t really planned long ahead, the tickets were not so cheap, but all in all, I got to spend an amazing weekend!

 As you know, I studied in south Sweden, so going to Denmark was really easy and we got to go pretty often.
 So yes, I need to admit that I wasn’t a complete stranger in the city!
 However, my cousin, whom I’ve met there, was!
 And we got to walk around a lot!